- Travel and Places»

 Good nutrition is actually more important for a dog when he is traveling than when he is home because of the energy he exerts due to excitement and stress.

-For this reason you should maintain his normal feeding schedule and carry an ample supply of his food and treats so that you don't have to supplement his diet with scraps.
+For this reason you should maintain his normal feeding schedule and carry an ample supply of his every day food and treats so that you don't have to supplement his diet with scraps.

-You should also keep plenty of water available, especially if you are traveling or camping in hot climates.
+You should also keep plenty of water available for him.

 Like humans, animals crave love and attention.